FlavianB/IP-Lab4/README.md

 # Uber System Analysis

 ## Overview
 This repository contains the analysis artifacts for the Uber System, employing various modeling techniques to understand its architecture and components.
-The analysis is structured around the C4 model, which encompasses context, container, and component diagrams.
+The analysis is structured around the C4 model, which encompasses context and container.
 Additionally, it involves forward and reverse engineering processes to further dissect the system's structure.

 ### Files Included
 - `java.class`